nissan/code-kata-2/README.md

 Postman collection to use for testing endpoints is included `CodeKata-Loan-Application-API-Endpoint-Tests.postman_collection.json`

-Running with `docker-compose up` will standup the environment, but Postman tests should complete as expected.
+Running with `docker-compose up` will standup the environment, with Postman tests completing as expected.
 Cross-container communication was enabled to allow this.
+TODO: Outstanding bug where the `frontend` website may not  render correctly in `docker-compose up` although it does work correctly when stood up with `docker run` directly.

 To run successfully without Docker-Compose, execute the following to initialise each component for debugging/testing:
 - For frontend.